api-platform/schema-generator/README.md

 Various tools to generate a data model based on [Schema.org](http://schema.org) vocables.

 *This project is a work in progress.
-It is not finished yet.*
+It is not ready to production yet.*

 [![Build Status](https://travis-ci.org/dunglas/php-schema.org-model.png?branch=master)](https://travis-ci.org/dunglas/php-schema.org-model)